SAP/styleguides/abap-code-review/README.md

 `npm install && npm test`

 ## Editing Locally
 The document is written in [AsciiDoc](https://asciidoc.org), and can be edited in any text editor.
+You can start at [src/index.adoc](src/index.adoc).

 AsciiDoc lies between [Markdown](https://en.wikipedia.org/wiki/Markdown) and [LaTeX](https://en.wikipedia.org/wiki/LaTeX), allowing more markup than Markdown, but less syntax than LaTeX.
 AsciiDoc provides possibility for inlining diagrams, easy table of contents, plus PDF generation.